What would you say if I told you that millionaires weren’t only rich because they had high salaries?

 1. Live Below Your Means

-Living below your means is a pretty simple concept.
-The idea is that you should not spend more money than you earn.
+Our first millionaire money habit you can copy is the practice of living below your means.
+It’s a pretty simple concept, with the idea being that you should not spend more money than you earn.

 Taking control of your finances, understanding where your money goes each month and setting budgets can help you do this.